 B) Inconsistent methodologies

 Although sticking with invalid data is already annoying, the fact that one sale is one sale restricted the impact of that behavior.
-The arrival of streaming was adopted by charts owners with various formulas.
-This is all good, good until you start changing methods in a highly obscure way.
+The arrival of streaming was adopted by chart owners with various formulas.
+This is all good.
+Good until you start changing methods in a highly obscure way.

-The OCC has been doing nothing to avoid that mess, mixing together figures strongly different in both their nature and their methods to define all-time best sellers list.
-By 2020, it will be impossible to determine the meaning of each figure they will come out with.
+The OCC has done nothing to avoid that mess, mixing together figures strongly different in both their nature and their methods to define their all-time best sellers list.
+By 2020, it will be impossible to determine the meaning of each figure they come out with.

 Don’t get me wrong, adjusting formulas is absolutely mandatory in a Streaming World.
 Chartmasters.org will be doing just that in the next few days once the IFPI Global Music Report of 2017 comes out.
 The key is to apply the same methodology for all records from all eras, rather than adding each week new figures based on distinct methods.